top of page

 TANGATA WHENUA

-National Input on Water Management – informs NICF and others in providing input to government to ensure waterbodies are protected.
+National input on water management – informs National Iwi Chairs Forum (NICF) and others in providing input to government to ensure waterbodies are protected.

 Māori and whenua – supports Māori to undertake whenua development.